ayansengupta17/ayansengupta17.github.io/_pages/about.md

 ---

 Currently, I am pursuing my Masters in Control and computing from Indian Institute of Technology, Bombay.
 I completed my B.Tech from Indian Institute of Engineering Science and Technology (IIEST), Shibpur (formerly known as Bengal Engineering and Science University, Shibpur).
 My current project is "Fast Computation of exact solution of partial differential equations".
 Mainly the project has two parts, a theoretical aspect, and an implementation part.
-Till now, my contribution has been in the implementation part.
+Till now, my contribution has been in the latter part.
+I worked on some other projects, requiring skills from arduino, python to swift programming language.
 For other projects check out my [GitHub]("https://github.com/ayansengupta17/")

 Moreover, I love to learn new skills.
 In less than 12 months, I’ve learned the following:
 1. **How to code in Python.** All the codes I write for my project are mainly based on Python.
 I keep on using it, and always get something new to learn.